KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-Pinfo by Salekur Rahaman](https://github.com/SalekurPolas/MMM-Pinfo)

-1. Recommendation: There is no CHANGELOG file.
-It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
+1. Recommendation: Found `uses: actions/checkout@v4` in file `test.yml`: Upgrade workflows to use actions/checkout@v7.
+2. Recommendation: Found `uses: actions/setup-node@v4` in file `test.yml`: Upgrade workflows to use actions/setup-node@v7.
-2. Recommendation: No linter configuration was found.
+3. Recommendation: No linter configuration was found.
 A linter is very helpful, it is worth using one even for small projects.
 You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).
-3. ESLint issues:
-   - MMM-Pinfo.js: Line 463, Column 82: Unnecessary escape character: \°. (rule: no-useless-escape)
-   - MMM-Pinfo.js: Line 466, Column 56: Unnecessary escape character: \°. (rule: no-useless-escape)
-   - MMM-Pinfo.js: Line 474, Column 42: 'step' is assigned to itself. (rule: no-self-assign)
-   - MMM-Pinfo.js: Line 512, Column 42: 'step' is assigned to itself. (rule: no-self-assign)
-   - MMM-Pinfo.js: Line 549, Column 42: 'step' is assigned to itself. (rule: no-self-assign)
-   - MMM-Pinfo.js: Line 587, Column 42: 'step' is assigned to itself. (rule: no-self-assign)
-   - MMM-Pinfo.js: Line 635, Column 50: 'payload' is defined but never used. (rule: no-unused-vars)
-   - MMM-Pinfo.js: Line 635, Column 59: 'sender' is defined but never used. (rule: no-unused-vars)
-   - node_helper.js: Line 60, Column 39: 'resolve' is defined but never used. (rule: no-unused-vars)
-   - package.json: Line 1, Column 1: Property 'type' is required. (rule: package-json/require-type)
+4. Information: There are updates for 1 dependencie(s):
+   - systeminformation -> ^5.33.8

 ### [MMM-Ping by CFenner](https://github.com/CFenner/MMM-Ping)